Interview With Ajay Balamurugadas

 Ajay Balamurugadas, goes by the handle ‘ajay184f’ in the testing community and is continuously re-inventing his testing methodology.
 He co-founded Weekend Testing – a worldwide movement for skilled testing, authored multiple books available at bit.ly/booksaj and bit.ly/ajleanpub.

 His friends associate the terms – ‘Change Agent, Idea Man, Motivational’ to him.
-He tweets under @ajay184f and loves to have long conversations on software testing and life in general.
+He loves to have long conversations on software testing and life in general.
 He is currently working at GSPANN Technologies, Inc. as Senior Director – QE.
 When not testing, he spends time with his wife and two children.

 What inspired you to start the Happy Book Reading Club?